 No Impact.
-Neither the Solar Blue Project site nor adjacent lands are located within the flood zones for the 100-year or 500-year events, as mapped by the Federal Emergency Management Agency (FEMA).
+Neither the Chestnut Solar project site nor other lands in the project vicinity are located within the flood zones for the 100-year or 500-year events, as mapped by the Federal Emergency Management Agency (FEMA).
 FEMA's Flood Insurance Rate Map (FIRM) covering the project site indicates that the project site is entirely located within Zone X, which applies to areas "[d]etermined to be outside the 0.2% annual chance (500-year) floodplain" (FEMA 2009a).
-The nearest location of the 100-year floodplain is approximately 1.5 miles east along the Kings River (FEMA 2009b).
+The nearest location of the 100-year floodplain is approximately 0.7 miles southeast along the Kings River (FEMA 2009b).

 The California Department of Water Resources (DWR) administers the Awareness Floodplain Mapping project, the purpose of which is to identify flood hazard areas for areas that are not mapped under FEMA's National Flood Insurance Program (NFIP), and to provide the community and residents an additional tool in understanding potential flood hazards currently not mapped as a regulated floodplain.
 In DWR's mapping, floodplains are shown simply as flood prone areas without specific depths and other flood hazard data.
-The nearest DWR flood zone is mapped as a long strip of land running parallel to and northeast of the California Aqueduct, which is located approximately 7 miles west of the project site at its nearest point (DWR 2019).
+The nearest DWR flood zone is mapped as a long strip of land running parallel to and northeast of the California Aqueduct, which is located approximately 8 miles west of the project site at its nearest point (DWR 2019).

 In summary, no portion of the project site is subject to flooding during the 100-year or 500-year events.
-Since the Solar Blue Project is not subject to potential flooding hazard, the project would have no impact with respect to impeding or redirecting flood flows.
+Since the Chestnut Solar Project is not subject to potential flooding hazard, the project would have no impact with respect to impeding or redirecting flood flows.